Trump escalates a battle around immigration – and California

 President Trump called the protesters “violent, insurrectionist mobs” trying to prevent lawful deportations.

-The president federalized California’s National Guard based on a part of Article 10 of the Constitution, which allows the president to command National Guard troops if a foreign nation invades the U.S., if there’s a rebellion against the federal government, or if Washington can’t enforce federal laws with its own regular forces.
+The president federalized California’s National Guard based on part of Title 10 of the U.S. Code, which allows the president to command National Guard troops if a foreign nation invades the U.S., if there’s a rebellion against the federal government, or if Washington can’t enforce federal laws with its own regular forces.

 The Department of Defense order justifying the California deployment cites “numerous incidents of violence and disorder” and protests that “constitute a form of rebellion against the authority of the Government of the United States.’’

-Note: Editor's note: This story was corrected on June 9, the day of initial publication, to identify Title 10 of the U.S. Code as the basis for deploying the National Guard.